 A reading course emphasizing vocabulary building and reading comprehension for non-native speakers and hearing-impaired students.
 Course work consists of the use of the dictionary, vocabulary building and comprehension skills.
-The units earned for this course may not be applied toward the 60 units for graduation.
 Three hours lecture per week.
 Credit/no credit only.
 (Not applicable to A.A. degree.)